ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 means that the DoS attack on the web server was successful.

 This test will run for 120 seconds.
-After about half a minute, while the test is still running, try to access the web page again on the server node by running
+After about half a minute, while the test is still running, try to access the web page again on the client node by running

 ```
 lynx http://server